julioolivares/ts-class-to-openapi/README.md

 **Error: "Cannot find module 'class-validator'"**

-This is only needed if you want to use validation decorators:
+This dependency is only necessary for using validation decorators:

 ```bash
 npm install class-validator
 ```

 **Error: "Experimental decorators warning"**

-Add to your `tsconfig.json`:
+Add the following configuration to the `tsconfig.json` file:

 ```json
 {